copyleft-org/copyleft-guide/README.md

 The primary item of interest is an omnibus book on copyleft that is built from the comprehensive-GPL-guide.tex file.

-You can likely build a PDF file from:
+You can build this project with the following command:

-    $ pdflatex comprehensive-gpl-guide.tex && pdflatex comprehensive-gpl-guide.tex && pdflatex comprehensive-gpl-guide.tex
+    $ make

+HTML output will be in the public_html directory and a PDF file will be in  comprehensive-gpl-guide.pdf.

 You can also [download a prebuilt PDF file](http://ebb.org/bkuhn/articles/copyleft-book.pdf).